PLAYS

 MORNING TEA

-JOYCE visits her elderly mother FRANCES concerned she has taken in and is caring for Aunt Bea, a neighbor dying of cancer, only to learn their relationship is deeper than she could have ever imagined.
+JOYCE visits her elderly mother FRANCES concerned she has taken in and is caring for Aunt Bea, a neighbor dying of cancer, only to learn their relationship is deeper than she could have ever imagined and seeing her mother with new eyes.

 Cast of two: 2 women (open casting)